 The India Visa upon Arrival grants you 30 days per single entry.
 You are only allowed one entry.
 If you want the ten year- multiple entry visa, you need to apply through the embassy.
 Looking for a six month tourist visa?

 – Upload a digital copy of your passport photo (10kb to 300kb) and of your passport Bio page.
 Getting your passport page down to the size they require for upload will take a few Photoshop tries at resizing and cropping.
 It won’t be the actual size of your passport page when you finish, so make sure the details of your information is clear.

 – Processing time takes approximately 72 hours.

 – Apply online at least 4 days before departure.

 – Have a week’s worth of accommodation planned (or at least so for the application).
 The tricky part of India visas are always proof of booking or onward travel.
-For the visa upon arrival,you just need your first week’s hotel booking.
+For an Indian visa upon arrival, you need your first week’s hotel booking.
 It will ask you for address and dates.
-One sly trick some travelers use is that they book hotels on Booking.com -which doesn’t charge cancellation fees.
+A sly trick travelers use is Booking.com -an online booking service which doesn’t charge cancellation fees.
 The book a hotel on Booking.com and then cancel later.

 – Visa is sent via email; print it out.
 I always make sure I have a copy also on my mobile phone.

 – Application website is here.

-3. Copies of Passport page & Extra passport photos (for Indian SIM or other travel visas)
+3. Copies of Passport page & extra passport photos

 I always take multiple copies of my passport page and extra passport photos, whenever I travel.
 This is because I make a lot of last minute decisions on where to go.
 If I need a travel visa for a country that I serendipitously want to enter, it’s a 50-50 chance I’ll end up needing passport photos and a copy of my passport page.